derr-stack/Netflix-EDA/README.md

-# Netflix Movies and TV Shows Analysis - EDA
+# Netflix Movies and TV Shows EDA: Uncovering User Preferences

-The Netflix analysis project aims to predict the types of movies consumers will likely enjoy watching on the Netflix platform.
-The project utilizes various data analysis techniques to break down movies and extract relevant information from them.
-This information is then used to identify patterns and trends in user preferences and behaviour, which can be used to make recommendations for future content.
-The project likely involves working with large datasets of movie titles, descriptions, and other relevant metadata and utilizing statistical and machine-learning techniques to make predictions about user preferences.
-Overall, the project aims to provide insights into user behaviour and preferences, which can inform content creation and curation on the Netflix platform.

-About this Dataset: Netflix is one of the most popular media and video content streaming platform.
-This dataset contains comprehensive information about the wide range of movies and TV shows offered.
-As of mid-2021, Netflix boasted an impressive library of over 8,000 movies and TV shows.
-Furthermore, their global subscriber count exceeded 200 million.
-The dataset is organized in a tabular format and includes essential details such as cast members, directors, ratings, release year, duration, and more for each movie and TV shows available on the platform.
+## Overview
+This project is centered around conducting Exploratory Data Analysis (EDA) on Netflix's movies and TV shows.
+By diving deep into various data points and features, we aim to uncover patterns and insights related to user preferences and behavior on the Netflix platform.
+This information could be valuable for content recommendations and curation.

+## About the Dataset
+Netflix isn't just a streaming platform; it's a universe of content.
+As of mid-2021, the platform offers over 8,000 movies and TV shows, catering to a global audience exceeding 200 million subscribers.
+Our dataset captures this diversity in a tabular format, detailing each title's cast, director, rating, release year, and more.

+## Methodology
+1. **Data Wrangling**: Initial cleanup and transformation of the raw Netflix dataset.
+2. **Exploratory Data Analysis**: Utilizing statistical tools to explore, summarize, and visualize the data.
+3. **Insight Generation**: Deriving insights that could inform Netflix's content curation and recommendations.

+## Key Features
+- In-depth examination of titles, genres, and other metadata.
+- Statistical analyses to identify user preferences and viewing habits.
+- Visualizations to elucidate data patterns and trends.

+## Goal
+The project aims to offer actionable insights that could be used for better content creation and curation by Netflix, all through the lens of comprehensive data analysis.